Cludo/Cludo.Docs/source/includes/Tools/_quicklinks.md

 <h2 id="tools_quicklinks">Quicklinks</h2>

-Quicklinks are useful if you want to redirect users to a specific url when they enter a pre-defined search term.
+Quicklinks are useful if you want to redirect users to a specific url when a pre-defined term is entered.

-In this section we explain how to POST, GET & DELETE quicklinks.

 <aside class="notice">
 Read more about Quicklinks <a href="https://cludo.zendesk.com/hc/en-us/articles/115002466252-Quicklinks" target="_blank">here</a>
 </aside>

+In this section we explain how to GET, POST & DELETE quicklinks.

 #### HTTP requests

-> The command below creates a quicklink on a specific engine
+> The command below creates adds a quicklink to a specific engine

 ```shell
 curl